 Each year LITE selects over 75 aspiring entrepreneurs for a chance to launch an idea and follow a dream.
 Meet a few of our students and learn about their ideas below!

-Halima, a junior at Houston High School, launched ArtRevival as a Finalist at LITE.
+Halima, a senior at Houston High School, launched ArtRevival as a Finalist at LITE.
 What’s she been up to since then?
 Halima has been busy developing partnerships with local schools and empowering middle schoolers by tackling community issues through art workshops.
-She was recently featured on Teach901’s blog for her December exhibition at the Village Gallery on South Main.
+She was featured on Teach901’s blog for her December exhibition at the Village Gallery on South Main.